kmkhant/ucsm-fwlc-2024-voting-app/README.md

 I was thinking is it worth to implement an admin dashboard ?
 But the time duration given to me is just 7 days.
 I can do but there would be bugs.

 It does need to access admin panel like page to get the results from server.
 I don't want everyone to access to that page.
 So, I encrypted the api route and made an input box in generate page to enter the actual page if correct passcode is submitted.
+Then, fetch request from the api using the secret key.